AM2R-Community-Developers/AM2R-Community-Updates/README.md

 **WARNING:** If the two above scripts are not replaced *before* opening the project file, GM:S 1.4 will replace them with `<undefined>` references in the asset tree at `Scripts/Lojical/Shaders/`.
 This will produce numerous seemingly unrelated errors until they are deleted and replaced with the appropriately named scripts.
 6. Finally, you will need to install `modifiers.ini` as well as the `lang` and `mods` folders as datafiles within the GM:S project.
 The default ones do not contain the actual assets and are merely references.
 These can be copied from your `Community Updates (Latest)` folder.
 7. [optional] Copy music files (.ogg) from game directory into "audio" directory inside the "sound" directory of the project (the game will still work without music, though).
-8. [optional] Edit datafiles/lang/english.ini to use original names (if you are concerned).

-**NOTE:** Read these instructions!!!
-Do NOT come to us with project issues unless you are SURE you have followed EVERY STEP in these instructions.